rmsk2/6502profiler/README.md

 # Upcoming

-- Implement a feature that allows to test assembly code where the verification is done in a scripting language (the plan is to use Lua)
 - Implement the additional addressing modes and instructions of the 65C02 processor
 - Implement the memory model used by the Commander X16
 - Maybe implement a single stepping mode